Menu

 Reading Records need to be in on Friday with five, 10-minute reads written in and signed.

-• 30 Minutes on TTRS weekly.
+• 30 games on TTRS weekly.
 (Completed by Monday)

 (Paper copies are available for children who cannot access TTRS)